 By week 20, you’ll be at the halfway point in your pregnancy.
-You might be amazed at how quickly the time has flown, or wish your baby’s birthday would hurry up and get here already!
+You might be amazed at how quickly the time has flown — or wish your pregnancy was already over.
 Either way, take time to enjoy the relative quiet (if this is your first child) of these next few months, and prepare for your baby’s arrival.

 Here’s a look at what’s happening with your baby — and your body — this month.

 Weeks 17 - 18

 Your baby has doubled in size over the past couple of weeks.
 His facial features are filling in, and organs like the lungs and kidneys are starting to do their respective jobs.
 To make sure your baby is growing and developing normally, you’ll see your doctor for prenatal visits about every four weeks during this trimester.

 When you stand up too quickly, do you notice that you feel a little dizzy?
 As pregnancy hormones act on your cardiovascular system, you can develop low blood pressure.
 Try to get up more slowly from a seated or lying position to avoid the spinning feeling.

 You might also have noticed a white substance on your underwear when you use the bathroom.
 This discharge is called leukorrhea, and it’s perfectly normal.
 But if the discharge develops a strong smell or turns green or yellow, it could be a sign that you have a yeast infection.
 See your doctor to have it checked out.

 Your baby now weighs more than 5 ounces — about the weight of a deck of cards — and measures more than 5 inches long.
 Inside her still-tiny frame, her bones are starting to solidify.
 They’ll form the scaffolding that will keep her upright throughout her life.
 Her face and body are filling out, thanks to fat tissue that’s building up under the skin.
 Baby’s umbilical cord, the lifeline that delivers oxygen and nutrients from your body to hers, is thickening and lengthening to support her growth.